 An important point is that the CIS controls focus on protecting an organisation's internal security systems rather than explaining how to defend against specific, detailed cyber-attacks.
 This means the CIS controls aren't foolproof and all-encompassing.
 Instead, they're a starting point to improve cybersecurity.

-What Is the History of the CIA Controls?
+What Is the History of the CIS Controls?

 CIS first started working on the controls back in 2008 alongside various governmental institutions, companies, and other organisations — it was a grassroots movement that sprang up due to the need for security.

-The project began under the SANS Institute before switching to the Council on Cyber Security in 2013 and finally the Center for Internet Security in 2015.
+The project began under the before switching to the Council on Cyber Security in 2013 and finally the in 2015.
 Now, the controls have a strong community that helps with peer-reviewing updates and creating new processes.

 Since then, the controls we know now have existed in various forms.
-We're currently on CIS controls v8, released in May 2021.
+We're currently on , released in May 2021.
 There are 18 controls, compared to the previous version, which featured twenty.
 Each new version of the controls takes steps to adapt to the latest technological advances.

 Let's have a quick overview of what they are and why they matter.